Therootexec/ModioDirect/README.md

 ## Why this exists

-Most mod.io download tools are broken, outdated, or unsafe—and frankly, frustrating to use.
-ModioDirect was made to fix that: simple, reliable, and safe.
-It gives you full control, letting you manually download mods with an API key and even bypass the official game client when needed.
-No clutter, no crashes, just the mods you want, when you want them.
+Existing download tools for mod.io often suffer from stability issues, lack of maintenance, or security concerns.
+ModioDirect addresses these shortcomings by providing a reliable and transparent alternative.
+It enables manual mod downloads via API key and offers the option to bypass the official game client, giving users greater control without unnecessary complexity

 ## Legal
 This tool uses the official mod.io API.
 Users are responsible for complying with mod.io's Terms of Service.